 The British infantry were too exhausted, after the intense activity of the previous 24 hours, to do more than follow up the French retreat for a short distance.

 The British guns came up and bombarded the French out of the position adopted by Victor and the French marshal withdrew his defeated force to Chiclana.

-Throughout the battle on Barossa Hill, La Peña and his Spanish troops held aloof, leaving the British, Germans and Portuguese to fight alone.
+Throughout the battle on Barrosa Hill, La Peña and his Spanish troops held aloof, leaving the British, Germans and Portuguese to fight alone.

 Had, at the very least, the Spanish cavalry joined the King’s German Legion Hussars, the French losses would have been disastrous.
 Victor’s force might well have been destroyed.

 Once the French had been driven off, Graham’s force resumed their march along the coast and crossed the River Santi Petri back into Cadiz.